 They carry over 900 types of beer and have wine available too, as well as draughts at the bar.
 You can stop by to simply purchase and go, but why not stay with such a wonderful sitting area and inviting people there?

-They have wine tastings Fridays from 4:00 to 6:00pm, beer tastings Saturdays from noon to 4:00pm and are closed Sundays.
+Wine tastings take place Fridays from 4:00 to 6:00pm.
+Beer tastings take place Saturdays from noon to 4:00pm.
+They are closed Sundays.

 Be sure to stop at Camel City Goods, less than a block away, for really cool Winston-Salem garments and souvenirs when you visit.
-We discovered it our first time visiting the city and were instantly hooked.
+We were instantly hooked when we discovered it our first time visiting the city.

 Address: 915 Burke Street, Winston-Salem, NC 27101